 Meeting new people and making new friends whilst expanding my knowledge in the specialised field.
 Priya Reehal, MSc Cardiovascular and Respiratory Healthcare

 I really enjoyed working on my MSc thesis.
 I used a statistical approach called Mendelian Randomisation on UK Biobank data to explore the link between educational attainment and cancer risk.
-Alex Schwinges, MSc Genomic Medicine
+Alexander Schwinges, MSc Genomic Medicine

 The access to endless opportunities!
 I think one of the perks of being an Imperial student is the access to various academic, professional, and fun opportunities both within and outside the college.
 Sulaiman Alsaif, MSc Cardiovascular and Respiratory Healthcare

 Time management for sure!
 At a postgraduate level you are expected to do a lot of learning in such a short period of time which can be quite challenging.
 Sulaiman Alsaif, MSc Cardiovascular and Respiratory Healthcare